Find Affordable College Courses

 Top 10 Best Visual & Performing Arts Schools

-Our analysis found University of Washington - Seattle Campus to be the best school for visual and performing arts students who want to pursue a degree in Washington.
+Our 2023 rankings named University of Washington - Seattle Campus the best school in Washington for visual and performing arts students.
 UW Seattle is a fairly large public school located in the large city of Seattle.

 The average amount in student loans that visual and performing arts majors at UW Seattle take out is $15,288.